-Ratio Model Tutorial
+Ratio Model Guide

 The simplest and most intuitive approach to mean-reversion pairs trading.